(Want to receive more corruption report updates? Subscribe here!)

 Last updated: January 2016

 The judiciary carries a high corruption risk for companies operating in Ecuador.
-Political pressure and interference as well as widespread corruption impede the institution to a large extent.
-Judges are susceptible to bribes in return for favourable decisions and for accelerating the settlement of legal cases (HRR 2014).
-The judiciary lacks independence, and the courts' efficacy in settling disputes and in challenging government regulations is weak (GCR 2015-2016).
-Judicial procedures are lengthy and complicated, and the courts' inefficiency and inconsistency sometimes cause trial delays (HRR 2014).
+Political pressure and interference, as well as widespread corruption, impede the institution to a large extent.
+Judges are susceptible to bribes in return for favorable decisions and for accelerating the settlement of legal cases (HRR 2014).
+The judiciary lacks independence, and the courts’ efficacy in settling disputes and in challenging government regulations is weak (GCR 2015-2016).
+Judicial procedures are lengthy and complicated, and the courts’ inefficiency and inconsistency sometimes cause trial delays (HRR 2014).

 Corruption accusations are often politically motivated in Ecuador, and cases often get entangled in lengthy and inconclusive judicial proceedings (Global Security, June 2015).
 Furthermore, evidence suggests the outcomes of many trials were predetermined (HRR 2014).

 Businesses interacting with Ecuador’s police sector face a high risk of corruption.
 The institution suffers from different forms of corruption, poor recruiting, and a lack of training and funding (HRR 2014).
 The police do not reliably protect companies from crime or enforce law and order (GCR 2015-2016).